rustyrussell/bolts/12-offer-encoding.md

 The reader:
   - MUST fail the request if `invreq_payer_id` is not present.
-  - MUST fail the request if any fields have type greater or equal to 160.
+  - MUST fail the request if any TLV fields greater or equal to 160.
   - if `invreq_features` contains unknown _odd_ bits that are non-zero:
     - MUST ignore the bit.
   - if `invreq_features` contains unknown _even_ bits that are non-zero: